tristan852/kite/README.md

 Note that the solver cannot be used by multiple threads in parallel.
 The first time a reference to the Kite solver is obtained the solver is created and initialized first which may take a bit of time.

+The following code snippet demonstrates how the Kite solver should ideally be used:

 ```java
 // obtain access to the Kite solver
 Kite kite = Kite.instance();